jmichaux/gym-streets-of-rage/README.md

 # gym-streets-of-rage
-Gym Streets of Rage is an environment bundle for OpenAI Gym built on top of the Retro Learning Environment
+Gym Streets of Rage is an environment bundle for OpenAI Gym built on top of the [Retro Learning Environment](https://github.com/nadavbh12/Retro-Learning-Environment).

 ## Installation

 #### Dependencies

 ## Streets of Rage

-### Environment addresses
+#### Environment addresses

 | Environment Settings    | RAM Address | Values |
 | ----------------------- | ----------- | ------ |